jupyterhub/jupyterhub/docs/source/index.rst

 system your organisation has.

-Next, :doc:`spawners <spawners>` control how JupyterHub starts the individual notebook server for each users.
-The default spawner will use start a notebook server on the same machine running under their system username.
+Next, :doc:`spawners <spawners>` control how JupyterHub starts the individual notebook server for each user.
+The default spawner will start a notebook server on the same machine running under their system username.
 The other main option is to start each server in a separate container, often using Docker.